Servant-Of-God-1/Metal_Cardbot_API/README.md

 ```
 https://metal-cardbot.fandom.com/wiki/METAL_CARDBOT_Wiki
 ```
-for build an API Public.
+for build a Restful API code.
 I dont use a database anything (just Spring Boot and gladle for kotlin).
-So this API Public Static (with JSON).
+So this Restful API code Static (with JSON).
 Im using image from
 ```
 https://metal-cardbot.fandom.com/wiki/METAL_CARDBOT_Wiki